irene0204/CpG-methylation-Project-/README.md

-# CpG-methylation-Project-
+# CpG methylation Project pipeline
->The goal of this project is to
+The goal of this project is to